 Shale and Tight Reservoir Technical Analysis

-- Unconventional factors having the largest impact on well productivity
+- Unconventional reservoir factors having the largest impact on well productivity and hydrocarbon storage

 - Critical issues impacting well productivity and forecasting that are often over-looked

-- Unique development and geologic features of commercially successful plays
+- Unique geologic features of commercially successful plays

-Recent success in developing oil from very low permeability reservoirs in North America has sparked global interest in how these plays are being identified, evaluated and developed.
-This course addresses these issues that require unique approaches, as compared to conventional oil reservoirs, primarily in the areas of well design, hydraulic fracture design, log analysis, core analysis and production forecasting.
+Success in developing oil from very low permeability reservoirs in North America has sparked global interest in how these plays are being identified, evaluated and developed.
+This course covers the unique approaches, as compared to conventional oil reservoirs, that are being applied to determine the best unconventional reservoir interval(s) to complete and to calculate the anticipated recovery volumes.

 This course is intended for engineers, geologists, and technical support staff.